cloudmesh-community/sp19-222-101/project-report/report.md

 [@bridges2008changing].

 Classifying emails can prevent users from being affected by phishing scams and malware.
-We will use a machine learning algorithm to classify malicious emails.
+We used a machine learning algorithm to classify malicious emails.
 An important consideration for the user is to minimize misclassification of spam emails.
 In other words, we need to be careful to minimize the number of spam emails that are erroneously labeled as ham, and minimize the number of ham